JZambrana1612/Homelab-Network-Infrastructure/README.md

 ## ⚡ Summary

 This homelab demonstrates practical networking, virtualization, and security skills using consumer hardware with enterprise concepts.
-It serves as a **portfolio project** to showcase:
+It is intended as a **hands-on guide and learning resource** for anyone exploring homelab networking.
+The repository combines real-world examples, lessons learned, and alternative approaches to help others adapt these ideas to their own environments.

+This guide showcases:
-- Network segmentation (SSID strategy, VLAN planning).
+- Network segmentation strategies (SSID planning, VLAN design).
-- VPN deployment and testing.
+- VPN deployment and troubleshooting with OpenVPN.
-- Virtualization with Proxmox VE.
+- Virtualization using Proxmox VE on repurposed hardware.
-- Security hardening on consumer routers.
+- Security hardening methods applied to consumer-grade routers.
-- Documentation of lessons learned and future roadmap.
+- Step-by-step documentation, including mistakes and fixes, to make learning approachable.
+- Notes on future expansion paths (dedicated firewall appliances, VLAN-capable access points, etc.), showing how advanced and user-friendly products can both fit into a homelab journey.